 Issues often occur between trainers whether it be relevant to time with clients, time with certain equipment, taking leads from one another, or whatever the case.
 Keep your finger on the pulse of trainer-trainer relationships.
 Recognize when a problem that occurs more than once stems from a particular trainer or if an air of issues consistently clouds a trainer’s ability to perform well.

 A damaged or broken link in the chain can cause a bigger mess down the road.
 For example, let’s say you don’t recognize that a trainer is causing any of the aforementioned issues for your team.
 Your team will grow frustrated with you.
 Then, one by one, you begin to lose the good employees that you have because a bad one was not taken care of.
+So, take all the necessary measures to provide excellent workforce productivity and a good working environment.

 Now, you might not even need to let the trainer go if you can listen and give them feedback and support for their own growth.
 Not all damaged links are unfixable!